Lock It For Love

 Lock It For Love (LIFL) is a gun safety education initiative launched by GAGV in July 2017 to prevent injuries and deaths from accidental shootings or suicides when curious children, despondent teens, or older adults with dementia gain access to unlocked loaded guns in homes.
 It is based on the success of a similar initiative developed by St. Louis-based Women’s Voices Raised for Social Justice.

-Trained GAGV volunteers attend community events offering information about safe gun storage and providing free gun locks to parents, grandparents or other adults who have children living in or visiting their homes.
-Our volunteers are accompanied by a police officer who demonstrates how to properly use the lock and answer questions about safe gun storage.
+Prior to the pandemic trained GAGV volunteers attended community events offering information about safe gun storage and providing free gun locks to parents, grandparents or other adults who have children living in or visiting their homes.
+Our volunteers were accompanied by a police officer who demonstrated how to safely use the lock to help avoid a serious injury or tragic loss of life through an accidental shooting or suicide.
+The officer also answered questions about safe gun storage.

 What You Can You Do to Prevent Accidental Shootings?